Ifra84/real-time-weather-dashboard/README.md

 - Requirements Analysis
 - Legal, Social, Ethical, Economic and Commercial Considerations
 - Technical Review
+The next stage of the project will focus on system design including use case diagrams, system architecture and UI wireframes.
 - ## System Design

 ### User Persona